okta/okta-developer-docs/packages/@okta/vuepress-site/archive/php/sign-into-web-app-redirect/index.md

 An **app integration** represents your application in your Okta org.
 Use it to configure how your application connects with Okta services.

-To create an app integration for your application:
+Follow these steps to create an app integration for your application:

 1. Open the Admin Console for your org.
    1. [Sign in to your Okta organization](/login) with your administrator account.